ORCA Opportunity Youth Program

 What is the ORCA Youth Program?

-Starting in September 2022, many transit agencies across the Puget Sound region will begin allowing all youth (18 or younger) to ride for free.
+Starting in September 2022, many transit agencies across the Puget Sound region began allowing all youth (18 or younger) to ride for free.
 This is thanks to the Move Ahead Washington statewide transportation funding package.
 Visit the Free Youth Transit Pass webpage for more details about how this will work.

-All current ORCA Youth cards can be used as free youth transit passes regardless of the expiration date on the back.
 Youth 13-18 will be encouraged to continue to use an ORCA card or carry their student ID to ride transit, but youth who do not have an ORCA card will still be able to board transit for free.
-If you are aged 13-18 on September 1, 2022 please complete the form on the Free Youth Transit Pass webpage indicating your birthdate before June 30, 2023.
+If you are an ORCA Youth cardholder, you are encouraged to register your birthdate on the Free Youth Transit Pass webpage as soon as possible.

 How to Get Your ORCA Youth Card